mrismanaziz/Reforestation/README.md

-## What do you call a cow on a trampoline?
-A milk shake!
+## Sore throats are a pain in the neck!